 What are the causes of P0340?

-Two systems are likely to be the root cause of the P0340 OBD2 code:
+Two systems are likely to be the root causes of the P0340 OBD2 code:

 - Camshaft position sensor: The sensor itself may be defective or corroded.
 Damage to the wires around the sensors can also interrupt the signal and trigger the P0340 code.

-- Power control module: A fault in the PCM could mean it fails to send the information from the sensor on to the fuel injectors, interrupting the engine’s timing.
+- Power control module: A fault in the PCM could mean it fails to send the sensor’s information to the fuel injectors, interrupting the engine’s timing.

 How Serious Is The P0340 Code?

-P0340 is a very serious code.
-Issues with the timing of your fuel injectors can lead to misfires, and those can cause serious damage to your engine.
+P0340 is of high severity.
+Issues with your fuel injectors’ timing can lead to misfires, and those can cause severe damage to your engine.
 You should avoid driving your vehicle until you determine what triggered the P0340 code and repair it as soon as possible, especially if you’re also noticing drivability issues.

 How To Diagnose The P0340 Code?